GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 *If you use or modify for research purposes this software, please cite our paper as below:*

 &#x1F4D8;**Fabiani, G., Galaris, E., Russo, L., Siettos, C., Parsimonious Physics-Informed Random Projection Neural Networks for Initial Value Problems of ODEs and index-1 DAEs.
 Chaos, 33(4), 2023.
-Doi: 10.1063/5.0135903** \url{https://doi.org/10.1063/5.0135903}
+Doi: [10.1063/5.0135903](https://doi.org/10.1063/5.0135903)**

 Last revised by G. Fabiani, March 30, 2023

 We present a numerical method based on ``random projections`` with ``Gaussian kernels`` and ``physics-informed neural networks`` for the solution of initial value problems (IVP) of nonlinear STIFF ODEs and index-1 DAEs, which may also arise from the spatial discretization of PDEs.

-The efficiency of the scheme is compared against two stiff ODEs/DAEs solvers, namely the ``ode15s`` and the ``ode23t`` solvers of the MATLAB ODE suite but also with DeepXDE python library (https://github.com/lululxvi/deepxde) that implements deep-learning PINNs.
+The efficiency of the scheme is compared against two stiff ODEs/DAEs solvers, namely the ``ode15s`` and the ``ode23t`` solvers of the MATLAB ODE suite but also with [DeepXDE python library](https://github.com/lululxvi/deepxde) that implements deep-learning PINNs.

 Key words: ordinary differential equations (ODEs), differential algebraic equations (DAEs), stiff systems, Random Projection Neural Network (RPNNs), RanDiffNet